United Way offering free tax preparation

 Assistance from a volunteer tax preparer is available for individuals with a total income of up to $38,000 and families with a total annual income up to $58,000.
 Virtual assistance is available through ‘Get Your Refund’ for individuals and families with a total annual income up to $66,000.

-Each volunteer is IRS-certified and educated to manage the filing process, apply appropriate tax credits and take care of additional steps due to unemployment and Child Tax Credit benefits.
+Each volunteer is IRS-certified and educated to manage the filing process, apply appropriate tax credits and take care of additional steps because of unemployment and Child Tax Credit benefits.

 Many families who use the service are eligible for the Earned Income Tax Credit (EITC), a benefit for working people with low to moderate income.
 Taxpayers who qualify and claim the credit could pay less federal tax, pay no tax or even get a tax refund of $1,500 to more than $6,000.
 Additionally, volunteers can help families determine whether they qualify for the Child Tax Credit.